lo-th/phy/README.md

 ### Features

-math, pool, EnhanceLigh, ES6, chamfer geometry
+math, pool, EnhanceLighning, ES6, chamfer geometry, compact engine

 ### Usage

 Phy main function is : add, remove and change.<br>
-You can see and edit demo code directlly on <a href="https://lo-th.github.io/phy/">webpage</a>
+You can see and edit demo code directlly on [webpage](https://lo-th.github.io/phy/)

 You can drag file directly on viewport ( code js or environement hdr )